-SDO Master Request, SDO-RX (MOSI)
+SDO MANAGER REQUEST, SDO-RX

-An SDO transfer always starts with a request message from the master.
+An SDO transfer always starts with a request message from the manager.
 Each SDO request message consists of one control byte, a two-byte CAN Object index, a one-byte CAN Object sub-index, and up to 4 bytes of valid data.
 This format is CANopen compliant.

-SDO-MOSI (RX)(received from the system master)
+SDO-RX (received from the system manager)